 The RDE Device shall not supply more response headers than would allow the response message to fit in the negotiated maximum transfer chunk size (see clause 11.2).

-When the RDE Device receives a request with data formatted per the Request Data section below, it shall respond with data formatted per the Response Data section.
-For a non-SUCCESS CompletionCode, only the CompletionCode field of the Response Data shall be returned.
+2846 When the RDE Device receives a request with data formatted per the Request Data section below, it shall 2847 respond with data formatted per the Response Data section.
+For a non-SUCCESS CompletionCode, only

-Table 55 - RetrieveCustomResponseParameters command format
+Table 65 - RetrieveCustomResponseParameters command format

-Туре Request data uint32 ResourceID The resourceID of a resource in the Redfish Resource PDR for the instance from which custom headers should be reported rdeOpID OperationID Identification number for this Operation; must match the one used for all commands relating to this Operation Туре Response data enum8 CompletionCode value: { PLDM_BASE_CODES, ERROR_OPERATION_ABANDONED, ERROR_OPERATION_FAILED, ERROR_UNEXPECTED, ERROR_NO_SUCH_RESOURCE } uint32 DeferralTimeframe The expressed length of time in accorde before the RRF Device will be able to record to a request.
-The expected length of time in seconds before the RDE Device will be able to respond to a request to start an Operation, or 0xFF if unknown.
-The MC shall ignore this field except when the completion code of the previous RDEOperationInit was ERROR_NOT_READY.
-This field supports the Retry-After Response header.
-To process a DeferralTimeframe, the MC shall behave as described in clause 7.2.4.2.9. uint16 NewResourceID Resource ID for a newly created collection entry; this value shall be 0 and ignored if the Operation is not a Redfish Create or if the Operation has failed or not yet completed.
-This field supports the Location Response header.
-To process a NewResourceID, the MC shall behave as described in clause 7.2.4.2.6.

-Туре Response data uint8 ResponseHeaderCount Number of custom response headers contained in the remainder of this message varstring HeaderName [0] The name of the header, including the X- prefix This field shall be omitted if ResponseHeaderCount above is zero varstring HeaderParameter [0] The parameter or parameters associated with the header.
+Туре Request data uint32 ResourceID The resourceID of a resource in the Redfish Resource PDR for the instance from which custom headers should be reported rdeOpID OperationID Identification number for this Operation; must match the one used for all commands relating to this Operation Туре Response data enum8 CompletionCode value: { PLDM_BASE_CODES, ERROR_OPERATION_ABANDONED, ERROR_OPERATION_FAILED, ERROR_UNEXPECTED, ERROR_NO_SUCH_RESOURCE } uint32 DeferralTimeframeThe expected length of time in seconds before the RDE Device will be able to respond to a request to start an Operation, or 0xFF if unknown.
+The MC shall ignore this field except when the completion code of the previous RDEOperationInit was ERROR_NOT_READY.This field supports the Retry-After response header.
+Additional notes on processing the Retry-After response header may be found in clause 7.2.4.2.9. uint32 NewResourceIDResource ID for a newly created collection entry; this value shall be 0 and ignored if the Operation is not a Redfish Create or if the Operation has failed or not yet completed.This field supports the Location Response header.
+Additional notes on processing the Location response header may be found in clause 7.2.4.2.6. uint8 ResponseHeaderCount Number of custom response headers contained in the remainder of this message varstring HeaderName [0] The name of the header, including the X- prefix This field shall be omitted if ResponseHeaderCount above is zero varstring HeaderParameter [0] The parameter or parameters associated with the header.
 The MC may preprocess these - though any such preprocessing is outside the scope of this specification - or convey them exactly as received This field shall be omitted if ResponseHeaderCount above is zero

-12.4 RDEOperationComplete command format
+2850 12.4 RDEOperationComplete command (0x13) format